Feb 16, 2009

 Video Camera History

-I also wrote from scratch, a capsule history of video cameras, that focuses on their operation. http://en.wikipedia.org/wiki/Professional_video_camera#History
+A capsule history of video cameras, that focuses on their operation, I also posted to wikipedia. http://en.wikipedia.org/wiki/Professional_video_camera#History

 Professional television camera history has two main lines: the gradual shrinking of the camera as it became more versatile and self contained; and a progression of sensors from large insensitive tubes to smaller, much more sensitive tubes and finally to very small, very sensitive solid state chip imagers.
 Cameras that contained their own recording mechanisms did not appear until the early 1980s.